LaRecherche/Brazilian-Data-Centers-EJ/README.md

 To Use:
 1) Download the Rio CSV.
-2) Download the ACTUAL Final Script markdown.
+2) Download the Rio shapefile.
+3) Download the EJ_Brazil_DC R file.
-3) Read the Rio CSV into the script, making sure to change the file path to match yours.
+4) Read the Rio CSV and shapefile into the script, making sure to change the file path to match yours.
-4) Explore!
+5) Explore!
 Run new models!
 Make new visualizations! :)